 A Senior Race Official is placed in a leadership position to guide and supervise Race Officials under his or her charge in a given sector or office, and is held accountable for the success of his sector or office.
 A Senior Race Official is also required to significantly put in more time towards training and managing his or her team.

 Anyone who is physically and medically fit, passionate about volunteering your services in exchange for a unique experience, and a healthy dose of enthusiasm for motorsports including Formula One.

-Approximately 120 trainee Race Officials will be selected for the 2014 FORMULA 1 SINGAPORE GRAND PRIX to augment the returning pool of officials and to replace the outgoing ones, however this number will be determined by the retention rate of the returning officials.
+Approximately 200 trainee Race Officials will be selected for the 2015 FORMULA 1 SINGAPORE AIRLINES SINGAPORE GRAND PRIX to augment the returning pool of officials and to replace the outgoing ones, however this number will be determined by the retention rate of the returning officials.

 - I need to plan and apply leave for the event.
 How many days should I apply?